 - 8:00 p.m.: Vargas arrived in North Highlands, California

-The on site officer asked for Vargas’ driver’s license and explained that he had information believing that their was a drug trafficking/ distribution situation going on in the local area.
+The on-site officer asked for Vargas’ driver’s license and explained that he had information believing that there was a drug trafficking/ distribution situation going on in the local area.
 Vargas explained he had no idea what the officer was talking about and provided him with a license that had the name “J. Jesus Lopez”.
-Vargas, who was discovered to be an illegal alien, was arrested for providing false documentation, and his vehicle was taken to a nearby weigh station where drug sniffing dogs helped authorities discover 436 grams of “speed” in the truck.
+Vargas, who was discovered to be an illegal alien, was arrested for providing false documentation, and his vehicle was taken to a nearby weigh station where drug-sniffing dogs helped authorities discover 436 grams of “speed” in the truck.

-The court ruled in favor of the police using live GPS tracker to monitor Vargas, and drug sniffing dogs in the search of Vargas’ vehicle.
+The court ruled in favor of the police using a live GPS tracker to monitor Vargas, and drug-sniffing dogs in the search of Vargas’ vehicle.

-Law enforcement continue using police GPS trackers for surveillance.
+Law enforcement continues using police GPS trackers for surveillance.